Ttokkime/Lab-2/README.md

 <p align = "center">
-This is a picture of the Ports/Hosts tab from the SYN scan for 172.30.0.10 on Zenmap
+Ports/Hosts tab from the SYN scan for 172.30.0.10 on Zenmap
 </p>